 When I reached Rwanda, I had mixed feelings.
 Part of me was excited, the other part was nervous; partly because I did not know how the people were going to receive me.
-But I remembered the first time I had a conversation with the CorpsAfrica/Rwanda Country Director; she said to me, “We are happy to have you in Rwanda, and we will make sure that your experience in Rwanda is worth your stay, when it comes to empowering our communities, we are hard-working people, which I promise you!
+But I remembered the first time I had a conversation with the CorpsAfrica/Rwanda Country Director; she said to me, “We are happy to have you in Rwanda, and we will make sure that your experience in Rwanda is worth your stay when it comes to empowering our communities, we are hard-working people, which I promise you!
 And you won’t regret your stay”.
-Then I convinced myself not to worry and I started enjoying much profits of staying in Rwanda.
+Then I convinced myself not to worry and I started enjoying much profits from staying in Rwanda.

 I started attending a Local language class and met with other exchange volunteers from Senegal and Morocco.
-The excitement of my fellow exchange volunteer and our teacher made it easier to cope up with everyone.
-I couldn’t wait to learn Ikinyarwanda language, the first word that I learnt was Muraho meaning Hello.
+The excitement of my fellow exchange volunteers and our teacher made it easier to cope up with everyone.
+I couldn’t wait to learn the Ikinyarwanda language, the first word that I learnt was Muraho meaning Hello.
 I couldn’t wait to practice it on my host family’s kids.
 The kids laughed at me because of how I was pronouncing the words, it was fun.

 Later, I joined my fellow volunteers for a month-long training.
 It was an exciting moment, learning new skills and knowledge.
 Spending time in my Ikinyarwanda class and practicing the language, I couldn’t wait to be deployed to my community.
 To be honest, I was still nervous as to how I was going to communicate with my community members.
-Lucky enough, I was partnered with my fellow volunteer from Rwanda.
+Luckily enough, I was partnered with my fellow volunteer from Rwanda.

-The first day in my community, I was received by my new host family.
+On the first day in my community, I was received by my new host family.
 I couldn’t wait to introduce myself using the local language.
 When they welcomed us inside the house, my host mother greeted me,

 “Muraho, amakuru?
 (Hello, how are you?)